slab-itu/algo-metadata/README.md

-This folder contains data and code to reproduce the analysis presented in the paper "Automatic Extraction of Algorithmic Metadata Sentences in Full-text Scholarly Documents" by Safder et al (2019).
+This folder contains data and code to reproduce the analysis presented in the paper "Deep Learning-based Extraction of Algorithmic Metadata in Full-Text Scholarly Documents" by Safder et al (2019).